24 May Meet Miho, Co-Owner of Vana Tisanes

 To these young women, I’d say, even when it seems like the world is against you, or you feel like you don’t belong, do your best to surround yourself with people who truly respect you and care about you and stop wasting your precious energy on people who don’t.
 Seeing your self worth is hard to do alone sometimes, and when you are unable, it can be difficult to focus and accomplish things.
 When you have someone who really sees you, beyond your skin color, physical body, or demeanor, your defenses begin to soften and you can then be more honest with where you are right now, and reflect on what you really want to do and commit to in this life.
 When that happens, self-love, acceptance and growth becomes more possible.

-It’s taken me many years of struggling with my identity but now at the age of 33, as a business owner of 4 years, I am so grateful for the wonderful, loving and kind people in my life who never judged me for what I looked like or where my family came from.
+It’s taken me many years of struggling with my identity but now at the age of 33, as a co-owner of Vana Tisanes for 4 years, I am so grateful for the wonderful, loving and kind people in my life who never judged me for what I looked like or where my family came from.
 I’m pretty sure this is the first time I’m saying this out loud, which is both sad but heartfelt, that even with all my struggles, I’m so proud and honored to be a woman of Japanese Asian American descent and wouldn’t trade my experience for the world.
 I live with gratitude for the minorities of past generations before me who paved the way for people like me.
 Without them, I’d never be able to establish a career, let alone be a business owner, as well as live the life I am able to live today.